omron-devhub/d6t-2jcieev01-arduino/README.md

 It is a sample projects for OMRON sensor evaluation kit **2JCIE-EV01-AR1** and **2JCIE-EV01-FT1** with some Arduino boards.

-2JCIE-EV01 sensor evaluation kits are ...T.B.D...
-(see 2SMPB-02E projects abstract)
+2JCIE-EV01 sensor evaluation board is Open Platforms by OMRON corporation and prototype your ideas with variety environment informations.

 ## Description
 Arduino sample projects for acquiring data from sensors on 2JCIE-EV01.